The Children’s Park

 Discover the 1560’s early Florida exploration with Jacques Le Moyne interpreters and learn about the first artist to draw images of La Florida.
 Take a picture with Jacques or step into the art and become a Huguenot soldier.
 Performances by Theater With A Mission.

-In addition to the Jacques Le Moyne Encampment, we have expanded this educational offering to include other local heritage groups to tell their story!
+In addition to the Jacques Le Moyne Encampment, we have expanded this educational offering to include other local heritage groups to tell their story.
 Bringing the “museum” to the park!

-Previous 2025 Pop-Up Studios
+Previous 2025 Pop-Up Studios: (2026 Studios Coming Soon!)

 • Arts4All Florida: Create an inspirational sign and contribute to a community banner.